 Aspen Meadows in Golden Gate Canyon State Park is a great beginner-friendly camping option for an overnight trip from Denver.
 It’s one of my favorite places to camp because Golden Gate has the perfect combination of both seclusion and convenience.

-You’re only an hour from Denver, but also totally in the middle of nowhere with no cell service…but also 20 minutes away from a mini-mart and liquor store.
-Combined with stellar hiking and nice campsites, it’s not hard to see why this campground’s my favey.
+You’re only an hour from Denver, but also totally in the middle of nowhere with no cell service…and yet only 20 minutes away from a mini-mart and liquor store.
+Combined with stellar hiking and nice campsites, it’s not hard to see why this campground is my favey.

 Golden Gate Canyon State Park is easy to get to from Denver.
 The drive is paved the entire way to the park.
 The road into Aspen Meadows is unpaved in sections but is flat, so you could easily take it on with a sedan.

 If you have an annual state parks pass, you can drive directly to Aspen Meadows.
 Otherwise, you’ll have to stop at the Visitors Center but it doesn’t add a ton of time to the drive (plus you’ll pass right by aforementioned mini-mart and liquor store).